jeeva58/jeeva58/README.md

 I am Jeeva Jaleesh, an undergraduate student pursuing Information Science & Engineering at NMAM Institute of Technology, India.
 I'm interested in Full stack development, Artificial Intelligence & Machine Learning and Data Science.
-I am currently learning Front End development and working on a basic project in AI-ML.
+I am currently learning and Exploring Full stack development as well doing a project using NLP and Deep Learning.
 I like Reading books, creating art, writing and watching anime.
 I hope to gain a lot of knowledge and be able to apply it to create some good, useful projects.